koalamer/vsc-labeled-bookmarks/README.md

 Group icons come in two variants: vector icons (fixed set) and unicode character icons (customizable set).

-* Vector icons provide a fixed set of shapes to chose from, and they should appear the same accross all devices.
-When a new group is created it uses the sape specified as the default shape in the configuration options.
+* Vector icons provide a fixed set of shapes to chose from, and they should appear the same across all devices.
+When a new group is created it uses the shape specified as the default shape in the configuration options.
 If your group has a single character name, and it matches `[a-zA-Z0-9!?+-=\/\$%#]`, then the uppercased character is displayed on the icon.
 * Unicode character icons can be customized using the `labeledBookmarks.unicodeMarkers` configuration option.
-You can define which unicode cahracters/symbol/emojis you would like to use as the group icon.
+You can define which unicode characters/symbol/emojis you would like to use as the group icon.
 These can be applied using the shape selection command `ctrl+alt+b s`.
 If none is defined, a default set is used.
 (Emojis have their own color and so the color setting remains ineffective on those, but it works as expected on the rest of the unicode alphabets and symbols.)

 The other display option for group icons is the color.